seanlim1/docker-demo/README.md

 # Task: Using netshoot, make a request to flask app
 # Task: View the logs of flask app
-# Task: Create netshoot container in detached mode, to make a request to flask app (every 1 second)
+# Task: Create netshoot container in detached mode.
+It should to make a request to flask app (every 1 second)
 # Task: Stop and remove containers
 # Task: Remove network
 ```